Innoactive/Creator/.Documentation/articles/step-by-step-guides/hello-creator.md

 ![Unity Layout](../images/step-by-step-guides/unityWindows.jpg "Getting Familiar with Unity - The Unity Layout") *Figure 1: Get familiar with Unity windows: hierachy, scene, inspector and project hierachy and console.*

-By importing Innoactive Creator, you will have a new element in the top menu (‘File’, ’Edit’, …), called `Innoactive` (see Fig. 2).
-An `Create New Course` Wizard is open.
+By importing Innoactive Creator, you will have a new element in the top menu ('File', 'Edit', …), called `Innoactive` (see Fig. 2).
+A `Create New Course` Wizard is open.

   > After Importing, the `Create New Course` Wizard should open.
 In case it is not open, select `Create New Course` from the top menu `Innoactive`.